cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 ### SQL Shell

 The [SQL Shell]({% link cockroachcloud/sql-shell.md %}) in the CockroachDB {{ site.data.products.cloud }} Console is in preview.
-The SQL enables you to run queries on your CockroachDB {{ site.data.products.cloud }} cluster directly from your browser.
+The SQL Shell enables you to run [queries]({% link {{ page.version.version }}/selection-queries.md %}) on your CockroachDB {{ site.data.products.cloud }} cluster directly from your browser.

 ### Restore a CockroachDB {{ site.data.products.dedicated }} cluster from a managed-service backup

 [Restoring an entire CockroachDB {{ site.data.products.dedicated }} cluster from a managed-service backup]({% link cockroachcloud/use-managed-service-backups.md %}#restore-a-cluster) is in preview.
-Managed-service backups are automated backups of CockroachDB Cloud clusters that are stored in Cockroach Labs' cloud storage.
+Managed-service backups are automated backups of clusters in CockroachDB {{ site.data.products.cloud }} that are stored in Cockroach Labs' cloud storage.

 ### Log SQL Statistics to Datadog